-On June 18, 2020, the School released an initial anti-racism plan in which Dean Ann Kurth acknowledged racism within YSN and apologized for all the times when YSN did not effectively address racism when it happened in the School.
-The plan outlined several initial actions the School would undertake in service of structuring an anti-racism academic learning and working environment.
-In the months that followed, the School held Structural Competency training for an initial cohort, with more trainings planned; added Diversity, Equity, Inclusion, and Belonging metrics to faculty and staff annual evaluations; began requiring preceptors to sign off on the anti-racism statement; and undertook a major curriculum review that included anti-racism and anti-oppression components.
-In November 2020 Dean Kurth announced the new position of associate dean for equity.
+On June 18, 2020, the school released an initial antiracism plan in which Dean Ann Kurth acknowledged racism within YSN and apologized for the times YSN did not effectively address racism within the school.

+The plan outlined several initial actions the school would undertake to restructure the academic learning and working environment so it was antiracist.
+In the months that followed, the school held structural competency training for an initial cohort, with more training planned; added diversity, equity, inclusion, and belonging metrics to faculty and staff annual evaluations; began requiring preceptors to sign off on an antiracism statement; and undertook a major curriculum review that included antiracism and anti-oppression components.

+A new position of associate dean for equity was created in November 2020.
 The Office of Diversity, Equity, and Inclusion reports to the associate dean for equity.
 In September 2021, Angela Richard-Eaglin, D.N.P., M.S.N., FNP-BC, CNE, FAANP, CDE, joined YSN as the associate dean for equity.

-In early 2021 the School asked Benjamin Reese, Psy.D., clinical psychologist and national diversity expert, to conduct a survey of diversity, equity, and systemic/ structural race issues at the School.
-The primary purpose was to understand these issues from the perspective of faculty, staff, and students and to recommend steps YSN needs to take.
+In early 2021 the school asked Benjamin Reese, Psy.D., clinical psychologist and national diversity expert, to conduct a survey of diversity, equity, and systemic and structural race issues at the school.
+The primary purpose was to understand those issues from the perspective of faculty, staff, and students and to recommend steps YSN needs to take.
 The scope of work included individual interviews and discussions with administrators, three faculty focus groups, three student focus groups, and two staff focus groups.
-Dr. Reese delivered a report in March 2021 summarizing his findings, giving eleven timely recommendations for the path forward.
-This community self-reflection was a recommended step in the planning process outlined by University Secretary and Vice President for University Life Kimberly Goff-Crews, with all schools and units at Yale required to have five-year plans to enhance diversity, equity, inclusion (DEI), and belonging.
-The school engaged in a planning process engaging all constituencies within the YSN community and implemented the plan in November 2021.
-The associate dean for equity and the director of the Office of Diversity, Equity, and Inclusion report on the plans' progress quarterly.
+Dr. Reese delivered a report in March 2021 summarizing his findings, and providing eleven recommendations for a path forward.

+This community self-reflection was a recommended step in the planning process outlined by Secretary and Vice President for University Life Kimberly Goff-Crews, with all schools and units at Yale required to have five-year plans to enhance diversity, equity, inclusion (DEI), and belonging.
+The school conducted a planning process that engaged all constituencies within the YSN community and implemented the plan in November 2021.
+The associate dean for equity and the director of the Office of Diversity, Equity, and Inclusion report quarterly on the plan's progress.